semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

     <dt><a href= "https://semgrep.dev/login?return_path=/orgs/-/editor">Editor</a></dt>
     <dd>Fork existing security rules to customize them for your own organization or team's use in this advanced editor.
 Refer to <a href="/semgrep-code/editor/#jumpstart-rule-writing-using-existing-rules">Writing rules using Semgrep Editor</a>.</dd>
 </dl>

-### Receiving feedback about a rule

-[Developer feedback](/semgrep-cloud-platform/dashboard/#rule-performance-through-developer-feedback) is a Team/Enterprise tier feature in which developers can submit feedback about a rule or finding.
-This is used to evaluate a rule's performance:

-* Is the rule's message clear?
-* Does the rule have too many false positives?
-* Should the rule be ignored for a certain file or block of code?
-* Are there additional improvements to the rule, such as possible autofix values?

 ### Getting support